• Menu

 Independence Pass in July.
 Photo by: Julia Alexander

-Independence Pass typically closes in early November and re-opens the Thursday before Memorial Day.
+Independence Pass typically closes in early November and reopens on the Thursday before Memorial Day.

 Bonus: frequent appearances of mountain goats and bighorn sheep make wildlife viewing almost effortless.